Super-Protocol/docs/docs/marketplace/limitations.md

 ## Token limits

 - **Demo users** receive a one-time advance of 50 TEE tokens with no replenishment possibility.
 To continue testing, users must [log in with a Web3 account](/marketplace/guides/log-in).
-- **Web3 users** can receive up to 35 TEE tokens and 5 POL tokens daily.
-At any given time, Web3 users can hold a maximum of 35 TEE tokens and 5 POL tokens in their wallets.
+- **Web3 users** can receive up to 35 TEE tokens tokens daily.
+At any given time, Web3 users can hold a maximum of 35 TEE tokens in their wallets.

 ## Model limits